 The median age among border residents is 37 years old - compared to 39 years old for the U.S. as a whole, making the region slightly younger than the U.S. average.

 DACA recipients live in the border region, according to the latest data from U.S. Citizenship and Immigration Services.
 Of the estimated 611,470 active DACA recipients, some 145,490 live in the southern border region.
 Nearly 75,000 Dreamers live in the L.A. metropolitan area, followed by 22,500 in Riverside-San Bernardino; 20,000 in the Phoenix area and nearly 10,000 in the San Diego region.

 Immigrant youth are instrumental to our communities — they’re our neighbors, teachers, nurses and doctors.
 Learn more about Border Dreamers here.

-Compared to the U.S. average, border residents are nearly twice as likely to be immigrants.
+Compared to the U.S. average, border residents are over 1.5 times as likelyto be immigrants.
 In 2020, 23% of border residents were born in another country, compared to 14% for the U.S. total.
-Half of all immigrants in the border region are U.S. citizens.

 California has the highest share of immigrants in the border region, where a quarter of border residents (23%) were born in another country.
 In Texas, 21% of border residents are immigrants, followed by 13% of New Mexico residents and 12% in Arizona.